SapitoSucio/froggo-guides/docs/script_commands.md

 	BF_SKILL:  Trigger on skills
 	default:   If the attack type is BF_WEAPON (only) BF_NORMAL is used, otherwise BF_SKILL+BF_NORMAL is used.

-The difference between the optional argument 'other script' and the 'bonus script' is that, the former one triggers only when attacking(or attacked) and the latter one runs on status calculation as well, which makes sure, within the duration, the "bonus" that get lost on status calculation is restored.
-So, 'bonus script' is technically supposed to accept "bonus" command only.
-And we usually use 'other script' to show visual effects.
+The difference between the optional argument `other script` and the `bonus script` is that, the former one triggers only when attacking(or attacked) and the latter one runs on status calculation as well, which makes sure, within the duration, the "bonus" that get lost on status calculation is restored.
+So, `bonus script` is technically supposed to accept "bonus" command only.
+And we usually use `other script` to show visual effects.

 In all cases, when the script triggers, the attached player will be the one who holds the bonus.
 There is currently no way of knowing within this script